Click any item in the bullet list below for more information!

 This "jewelry gourd" is under 1 1/2 inches in diameter.

 This shape-size correlation has led to a great deal of confusion and debate in the gourd community about how to classify gourds.
-There are many charts out there that categorize gourds using both shape and size references.
+There are many charts out there that categorize gourds using both shape and size references like the one below.

 For example, the "Cannon Ball" gourd, named on some charts, is a gourd that is very round shape, and has a size of approx. 6" - 8" in diameter.
 A "Martin House" gourd is a tear-drop shaped gourd of approximately 8-inch diameter because this is the size gourd needed for the Purple Martin birds to nest in!

-Rather than try to categorize every gourd by shape AND size (which would mean literally hundreds of different categories), the Welburn Gourd Farm uses 6 main categories according to shape only and does not categorize by size.
+Rather than naming every gourd by their size and shape (which would mean hundreds of categories), Welburn Gourd Farm has 5 main general shape categories.

 But just because the Pear and Kettle gourds grow so perfectly in this size range does not mean they grow that way in every size!
 For example, it is very difficult to find high quality Pear gourds bigger than 10-inches in diameter.